interwaremx/caudal.site/source/docs/index.md

 Welcome to Caudal documentation.
 If you encounter any problems when using Caudal, have a look at the [troubleshooting guide](troubleshooting.html) or raise an issue on [GitHub](https://github.com/interwaremx/caudal/issues).

 ## What is Caudal?
-Caudal is a platform that analyzes application logs using predictive models in real-time in order to get rich information for reliability monitoring.
+Caudal is a platform that analyzes application events using predictive models in realtime in order to get rich information for reliability monitoring.

 ## What is an Event?
 Event are any data struct and is passed as a Clojure Inmutable Map.
+Events are registered in a State and are provided by Listeners.

 ## What is the State?
 Caudal uses an application State in order to store data needed for metrics and statistics.
 State is global for all streamers and application.
 Internally, State is a Clojure Agent, so it is concurrent.
 State are allocated in memory, it is cleaned each time Caudal process is finished.

 ## What is a Listener?
-A Listener is a mechanism to put Events.
+A Listener is a mechanism to put information into Caudal.
+Anything can be a source of events: application logs, a chat, or Twitter.
 Caudal comes with some Listeners out of the box.

 ## What is a Streamer?
 Streamers define a function to be applied to each event into data stream and can be composed and combinated to enrich the data stream.